diku-dk/futhark/HACKING.md

 You must use the appropriate pipeline as well (e.g. `--gpu-mem` for `--compile-imperative-kernels`).

+You can also use e.g. `--backend=c` to run the same code generation and compilation as `futhark c`.
+This is useful for experimenting with other compiler pipelines, but still producing an executable or library.

 ## When you are about to have a bad day

 When using the `cuda` backend, you can use the `--dump-ptx` runtime